 Kock convinced the president, during the Civil War, to back a plan to deport freed black slaves to an island off the coast of Haiti, where they would provide cheap labor for a cotton plantation.
 He got Lincoln to sign on the dotted line the day before he issued the Emancipation Proclamation that freed slaves in the South.

-Unfortunately for everyone involved, the colonization project went terribly awry, creating a huge embarrassment for the Lincoln administration, which committed to the project then failed to fund it.
+Unfortunately for everyone involved, especially the former slaves and freemen, the colonization project went terribly awry, creating a huge embarrassment for the Lincoln administration, which committed to the project then failed to fund it.
 But it was Kock who took much of the blame, for developing the idea and selling it to Lincoln.
 When an armed rebellion occurred on the island, after Kock’s investors failed to come through with lumber to build homes for the emigrants, Kock probably went too far in re-exerting his control, though his life may have been in danger.

 I don’t remember anyone in the family ever mentioning Bernard Kock or his exploits, even after several drinks.
 The connection to Kock comes through the Kruttschnitt side of the family.
 Bernard Kock’s daughter, Elise Minna Kock (1857-1947), married Julius Kruttschnitt, Sr., the chairman of the Southern Pacific Railroad.
 Julius was my great, great grandfather.

-Kock, a German-born New Orleans cotton broker who, by one report had a successful cotton plantation in Florida, went to the extraordinary length of trying to protect his reputation by issuing a Statement of Facts published in New York by William G. Bryant & Co.
+Kock, a German-born New Orleans tobacco broker went to the extraordinary length of trying to protect his reputation by issuing a Statement of Facts published in New York by William G. Bryant & Co.
 Only a handful of libraries have this book, widely ignored by Lincoln biographers.
 Luckily, one of them is Howard University, right here in Washington D.C., which has a copy on microfiche.

 The book attempts to refute some commonly held misconceptions, especially the one that Kock alone is responsible for what went on at Ile a Vache.
 It’s time that my relative had his fair say.